vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/politics/hindutva/sAvarkar_VD/english/sAvarkar_and_his_times/16_Hindu_Manifesto_or_Savarkarism.md

 HINDU MANIFESTO OR SAVARKARISM 243

-the scorpion, the despiser of the worship of God, if it enters the shrine ; give tit for tat.
+> “ Kill the scorpion, the despiser of the worship of God, if it enters the shrine ; give tit for tat.
 No mercy to the wicked.”

 Revolutions: Why and How